 Bun Dau Mam Tom is translated literally as fermented shrimp paste with fried tofu and rice vermicelli.
 Due to the smell and the bold flavors of the fermented shrimp paste, not many people can handle this dish, but for those who can, they love it.
 Traditional ingredients include lime/kumquat, fresh red chili pepper, vegetable oil, thinly sliced cucumber, pork belly, and herbs such as perilla and basil.

 Lotus stem salad with pork and shrimps.
 A favorite appetizer, it includes main ingredients such as the lotus stem, pork tenderloin, prawns, carrot, deep-fried shallots, peanuts, mints, laksa, and fish sauce.

 Oc is not necessarily the name of the dish but rather the main ingredients.
 Oc means assorted snails that are made into different delicious dishes.
-For the adventurous foodie who wants to try assorted snails, it is best to go with a local guide so he/she can help you order the different varieties, flavors, and cooking style available.
+For the adventurous foodie who wants to try assorted snails, it is best to go with a local guide so he/she can help you order the different varieties, flavors, and cooking styles available.
 You can try this on a Vietnamese street food tour.
-The locals often hang out and gather as a thing to do in Vietnam at night, and it's best to have a few local beers on the side of the streets.
+The locals often hang out and gather as a thing to do in Vietnam at night, and it’s best to have a few local beers on the side of the streets.

 There are many many tropical fruits in Vietnam you can try, here are a few: langsat, sapodilla, and dragon fruit.

 This popular cold vermicelli noodle bowl is topped with marinated grilled pork slices or sausages and serves with a combination of fresh herbs like lettuce, bean sprouts, basil, basil, mint, green onion and oil, peanuts, chili, fish sauce, perilla, and fermented carrot and daikon.
 The famous Bun thit nuong is a not to be missed in your Vietnam travel!

 Sour soup is an original item from the Mekong Delta in the Southern region of Vietnam.
 The locals often compliment the sweet soup with plain white rice.
 The ingredients of the sour soup include fish, prawns, okra, pineapple, tomatoes, bean sprouts, tamarind-flavored broth, saw-tooth herb, caramelized garlic, chopped scallions, taro stem, Vietnamese coriander, basil, fresh chili pepper, and shallots.